lmfsabaricos/TributePageGramps/README.md

 *Added legacy in numbers animation showing his impact and contributions to public service

 Did the website after earning my responsive web design certification to fully test what I learned.
 Will add more features once I learn more JS.

-Planned features:

-*Fully interactive and functional form(Emails sent to our family) *Quote slideshow of kind words and memories shared by those whose lives he touched *His favorite music as background music (Can turn on/off) *Loading animation, more pictures and biography